 A Brief History

-I was born in San Francisco and grew up, mostly, in the Bay Area, with stints in Southern California and the state of Washington, close to the Canadian border.
+I was born in San Francisco and grew up, mostly, in the Bay Area, and a little in Southern California and the state of Washington, close to the Canadian border.
 We moved around because my stepfather was a career military man.

-I was undistinguished in school, unless they rated clowning around, where I was above average, maybe even gifted.
-I was the kid always drawing in his notebook.
-Mr. Walsh, my high school art teacher, took an interest in me and had me pegged.
+I was undistinguished in school.
+I was the kid drawing in his notebook, getting into mischief, and not paying enough attention to assignments.
+But my high school art teacher, Mr. Walsh, took an interest in me and had me pegged.

 The story I got is that one day in the faculty room another teacher, Mr. Gentile, asked if anyone knew of a student who could work with him on the set for the senior play.
 Mr. Walsh said, "There is a kid, Logan Franklin, who is pretty good with a pencil or brush—but he's just wasting his time fooling around!"
 The exclamation point is mine, but I'd bet heavily that it came out that way.
 (I learned of this years later when Mr. Gentile became a columnist for the hometown newspaper and told the story.)